Cryptix13/Diabetes-Readmission-Dashboard/README.md

 # Diabetes-Readmission-Dashboard
-Excel dashboard analyzing diabetic patient data (ages 0–100), including readmission rates, length of stay trends, and demographic distributions.
-Includes data cleaning, pivot modeling, and interactive visualizations.
+This project analyzes diabetic patient data (ages 0–100) to explore hospital readmission patterns.
+After cleaning and preparing the dataset in Excel, I built a dashboard visualizing:

+Readmission rates by gender

+Moving average of hospital stay length by age

+Patient race distribution

+Total readmissions

+Dataset is hidden but available to unhide.